-Faculty Listing: http://www.udel.edu/nursing/faculty/faculty.html e-mail: ud-nursing@udel.edu
+Telephone: (302) 831-2193 www.udel.edu/nursing e-mail: ud-nursing@udel.edu

 The School of Nursing offers a traditional baccalaureate degree program in nursing and an accelerated degree program for those who already hold a baccalaureate degree in another field.
 There is also a baccalaureate degree program (BRN) for registered nurses with associate degrees or diplomas.
 Returning nurses may complete the majority of their course work at home or in the worksite in a distance-learning format.